 Doing– the act of making something happen through your own actions

-But before I get into this power tool, I would like to share first some of the background to why I chose this one in particular – Its been quite sometime now that I’ve been struggling to choose a power tool that I personally relate to and that touches my coaching approach as well as my clients.
+But before I get into this powerful tool, I would like to share first some of the backgrounds to why I chose this one in particular – It been quite some time now that I’ve been struggling to choose a power tool that I personally relate to and that touches my coaching approach as well as my clients.

 Doing has been the mode of my entire life, since youth, the way I was raised and the culture around me as well as the corporate life I’ve been part of for more than 20 years has created that style of life

-The being was just diluted in this day to day activities and responsibilities one is held responsible/accountable for.
+The being was just diluted in these day-to-day activities and responsibilities one is held responsible/accountable for.

 The awareness of oneself was absent, the ability to imagine what I would like to Be was also absent.